 Configure the Size Operator

-To split your data into groups of 50, you'll first need to determine how many total groups you'll have.
-The first step in doing that is to find how large your data table is.
-You'll use a Size operator to find that.
+To split your data into groups of 50, you must determine how many total groups you'll have.
+The first step is to determine the size of your data table using a Size operator.

 Drag and drop a Size operator onto the Data Workflow canvas.